Voice of Echo

 Propelling the mythology of Narcissus and Echo into a science-fiction future, I translate Echo’s golem-like body into a digital environment.

 What is the Voice of Echo?
-It exists as a repetition – of what?
-Of human voice, of Narcissus?
-A voice that extends anothers’ voice, the activities of an environment, is it independent, does it vocalize at all?
-The voice of Echo exists beyond its content, the repetitions, but how then to capture a voice devoid of content, devoid of sounding symbol?
+It exists as repetition – of human voice, of Narcissus, a voice that extends anothers’ voice, this other body is somehow more tangible than Echo’s own body.
+The voice of echo and other non-human voices are unconscious and environmental, ambient, existing beyond symbolic content, the repetitions.
 The voice of Echo exists as a bouncing of processes, a distortion, a glitch, born of a love and desire uttered but never really communicated.
-As artistic process I began by becoming Echo as image, in a video intended as love song for …Narcissus?
-A camera?
-A perverted gesture towards Echo’s self?
+In this artistic exploration I performed/embodied Echo as image, in a video intended as love song that seems to be for an absent Narcissus (this is necessary to give Echo presence at all!), however it exists as a perverted gesture towards Echo’s self.

 (Description continues below video)